Bradleys Head walking track Sydney Harbour National Park foreshore

 Steeped in Aboriginal history, this loop features ancient rock engravings and art of the traditional owners of the land.
-Starting from the Resolute picnic area in Ku-ring-gai Chase National Park, the route takes you to West Head lookout and back.
+Starting from the Resolute picnic area in Ku-ring-gai Chase National Park, the route takes you to West Head lookout, Resolute Beach, Red Hands Cave (where you will find historic rock Aboriginal engravings) and back.

 West Head offers impressive views of Pittwater, Barrenjoey Lighthouse and beaches as far as Patonga and Umina.
-Lush picnic spots and native birds are a many, so pack your binoculars and food for lunch.
+Lush picnic spots and native birds are aplenty, so pack your binoculars and food for lunch.

 This return trail is a great way to introduce kids to bushwalking and the Blue Mountains National Park.
-Stay alert for bird watching opportunities with kestrels, rainbow lorikeets and blue kingfisher about.
+Stay alert for bird-watching opportunities with kestrels, rainbow lorikeets and blue kingfishers about.

 The jewel of this walk is the pretty Jellybean Pool.
 Follow the track down the hill so you can cool off in blissful waters.
 Swimmers, binoculars and a picnic rug are a must.
 There’s a car park close by that gets busy on the weekends, so be sure to get there early.